 At the start of the original Star Wars (Episode IV these days) the Empire has pretty much the entire galaxy in the palm of its hands.
 Few dare to defy them because they know they’ll have to face the full military might of the Empire.
 Presumably, the stormtroopers are the most highly trained and well-armed soldiers around.

-But somewhere along the line there must have been cuts in the defense budget (perhaps the Death Star was over-budget) because the stormtroopers we see in the movies are armed with inaccurate blaster rifles and body armor that is absolutely useless.
+But somewhere along the line there must have been cuts in the defense budget (perhaps too much money was going to the Death Star project) because the stormtroopers we see in the movies are armed with inaccurate blaster rifles and body armor that is absolutely useless.
 Virtually every shot fired by the rebels at a stormtrooper is fatal.
 Hell, even a bunch of primitive Ewoks manage to overpower one of the Emperor’s crack units with nothing more than some sticks and stones.
 The Imperial troops prove to be poorly trained and armed with substandard supplies.
 Obviously, the cost containment initiative went too far.

 But that’s nothing compared to…